blue-duty/stars/README.md

 ## Shell

 * [taamarin/box\_for\_magisk](https://github.com/taamarin/box_for_magisk) - Transparent Proxy for Android(root)
-* [dockur/windows](https://github.com/dockur/windows) - Windows in a Docker container.
+* [dockur/windows](https://github.com/dockur/windows) - Windows inside a Docker container.
 * [juewuy/ShellCrash](https://github.com/juewuy/ShellCrash) - Run sing-box/mihomo as client in shell
 * [nvm-sh/nvm](https://github.com/nvm-sh/nvm) - Node Version Manager - POSIX-compliant bash script to manage multiple active node.js versions
 * [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository started out as a learning in public project for myself and has now become a structured learning map for many in the community.
 We have 3 years under our belt covering all things DevOps, including Principles, Processes, Tooling and Use Cases surrounding this vast topic.